-Entries must be submitted in .jpg format, at a screen resolution of 1400 pixels wide by 1050 pixels high, in sRGB colour space, preferably without borders and should be at maximum quality.
+Entries must be submitted in .jpg format, at a screen resolution of 1600 pixels wide by 1200 pixels high, in sRGB colour space, and should be at maximum quality.
 If borders are used they should be no more than 2 pixels wide.
 If your image is less than the maximum in any direction you may, if you wish, fill the unused area with any colour, design or texture, although it is advisable that you do not use white or very light colours.
 If there is no fill, the software used for projection will automatically present the image with a black background.
 Make a copy of your finished image, convert the colour space in the copy to sRGB (even for monochrome images) resize it, and then submit the copied image.

 Multiple entries may be sent on a single CD, provided that each entrant’s images are in a separate folder named with the entrant’s name and the CD is clearly labelled with the names of all the entrants.

-Please download and print the postal entry form from www.shropshire-photographic.org.uk and follow the instructions carefully for submission on CD.
+Please download and print the postal 2022 entry form and follow the instructions carefully for submission on CD.

 If you need any direct help, you may e-mail firstname.lastname@example.org